MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2026

+- Do Sparse Autoencoders Capture Concept Manifolds? [[paper]](https://arxiv.org/abs/2604.28119)
+  - Usha Bhalla, Thomas Fel, Can Rager, Sheridan Feucht, Tal Haklay, Daniel Wurgaft, Siddharth Boppana, Matthew Kowal, Vasudev Shyam, Jack Merullo, Atticus Geiger, Ekdeep Singh Lubana.
+  - Key Word: Sparse Autoencoders; Manifold; Superposition.
+  - <details><summary>Digest</summary> The paper argues that sparse autoencoders often fail to capture concepts as clean, independent directions because many concepts instead lie on low-dimensional manifolds with continuous geometry.
+It shows that SAEs can represent such manifolds either globally, using a compact group of atoms whose span contains the whole manifold, or locally, using many features that tile different regions.
+Empirically, SAEs often mix these strategies in a fragmented “dilution” regime, which explains why manifold structure is hard to see from individual features.
+The authors conclude that interpretability should focus on coherent groups of atoms and geometric structures, rather than isolated directions.

 - Symmetry in language statistics shapes the geometry of model representations. [[paper]](https://arxiv.org/abs/2602.15029)
   - Dhruva Karkada, Daniel J. Korchinski, Andres Nava, Matthieu Wyart, Yasaman Bahri.
   - Key Word: Representational Manifolds; Statistical Symmetry.